 - Turn off heat, add sour cream, and stir till well combined.

-Hope you enjoy this as much as my family has.
+Hope you enjoy My Mom’s Beef Stroganoff recipe as much as my family has.
 Happy cooking!

 Reader question: What classic recipes did you grow up eating?